LukasCZ/GSTouchesShowingWindow-Swift/README.md

 ## How to set it up

-In your `AppDelegate.swift`, add the following code right after `class AppDelegate:..` declaration:
+In your `AppDelegate.swift`, replace `var window: UIWindow?` with the following code:

 ```Swift
     var customWindow: GSTouchesShowingWindow?